Best drive Defensive & Advance Driving School

 5. Provide Emotional Encouragement

 Learning how to drive can be stressful.
-Many learners feel nervous or afraid of making mistakes.
+Many learners are nervous or fear making mistakes.

-That is why emotional support is very important.
+That is why it is very important to have emotional support.
 Parents should:

 • Celebrate small improvements

-This kind of support builds confidence and reduces anxiety.
+This type of assistance helps to boost confidence and lower anxiety.

 6. Supervise Practice Sessions Properly